lucatorrisi/api-wizard/README.md

 ![Build Status](https://img.shields.io/travis/your-username/APIWizard)
 ![Nuget](https://img.shields.io/nuget/v/APIWizard)

 **APIWizard is a .NET 7 NuGet package that simplifies the process of creating a customized HTTP client for making HTTP calls to third-party services.
-It allows you to configure the client through a JSON configuration file.**
+It allows you to configure the client through various sources.**

 ## Installation